Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 ======

-Python's slice syntax is one of the more confusing parts of the language, even to experienced developers.
-This page carefully breaks down the rules for slicing, and examines just what it is that makes it so confusing.
+Python's slice syntax is one of the more confusing parts of the language, even for experienced developers.
+This page carefully breaks down the rules for slicing, and examines just what it is that makes them so confusing.

 There are two primary aspects of slices that make them difficult to
 understand: confusing conventions, and discontinuous definitions.
 By confusing conventions, we mean that slice semantics have definitions that are often difficult to reason about mathematically.
-These conventions were chosen for syntactic convenience, and one can easily see for most of them how they lead to concise notation for very common operations, but it remains nonetheless true that they can make figuring out the *right* slice to use in the first place complicated.
+These conventions were chosen for syntactic convenience, and one can easily see for most of them how they lead to concise notation for very common operations; nonetheless, it remains true that they can complicate figuring out the *right* slice to use in the first place.
 By discontinuous definitions, we mean that the definition of a slice takes on fundamentally different meanings if the start, stop, or step are negative, nonnegative, or omitted.
-This again is done for syntactic convenience, but it means that as a user, you must switch your mode of thinking about slices depending on value of the arguments.
+This is again done for syntactic convenience, but it means that as a user, you must switch your mode of thinking about slices depending on the value of the arguments.
 There are no uniform formulas that apply to all slices.

-The [ndindex](../index) library can help with much of this, especially for people developing libraries that consume slices.
-But for end-users the challenge is often just to write down a slice.
+The [ndindex](../index) library can help with much of this, especially for developers of libraries that consume slices.
+However, for end-users, the challenge is often just to write down a slice.

 Even though this page is a part of a larger [guide](index) on indexing NumPy arrays, and indeed, the [ndindex](../index) library focuses on NumPy array index semantics, this page can be treated as a standalone guide to slicing, which should be useful for any Python programmer, even those who do not regularly use array libraries such as NumPy.
-That's because everything on this page also applies to the built-in Python sequence types like `list`, `tuple`, and `str`, and slicing these objects is a common operation for all types of Python code.
+This is because everything on this page also applies to the built-in Python sequence types like `list`, `tuple`, and `str`, and slicing these objects is a common operation across all types of Python code.

 ## What is a slice?